 Without any doubt, mobiles have become the lifeline in recent years.
 From morning workout to cab bookings and from a conference call to notes making, we have begun relying on this small device.
 Stats show that people aged 25 and over uses smartphones around 265 times a day.
 The stat soars to 390 a day for people fall under 15-24 age group.
-Thanks to the advent of new tech innovations and mobile technologies that made our mobile phones super exciting.

 Mobile technology, especially mobile app are evolving on a daily basis.
 New innovations, impressive ideas and life changing applications are making mobiles a worthwhile experience.

 The article brings forth some impressive mobile application development trends and related tech ideas that will become the mobile buzzword.

 1. AR and VR: Emerging Mobile Application Development Trend